-Criminals are trying to steal personal information from your phone.
+Criminals are trying to steal your identity by accessing personal information from your phone.
 That’s why scammers are taking to SIM card fraud like never before.

 SIM card fraud, also known as a SIM swap hack or phone account hijacking, is a form of identity theft in which the scammer is able to steal your mobile account and the personal data attached to it.

-Criminals can gain access by targeting a weak two-factor authentication or even bribing or tricking a phone service representative.
+Criminals can take control by targeting a weak two-factor authentication or even tricking a worker at a retail phone store.

-The end result is that thieves can access your contact list, bank account and other personal data and some serious damage can be done.
+The end result is that thieves can get your contact list, bank account and other personal data — serious damage can be done.

 Spokeswoman Kate Jay tells Team Clark that Verizon consumers need to be vigilant about protecting their personal information.
 For instance, Verizon will never make an outbound request for customers to provide personal account information.